-·· On August 11, .
-1992 . the Cal ifornia Co astal Commissio on granted to MONARCH BAY RESORT INC. Permit 5-92-168 attache d conditions, for devel opment consisting of:
+On August 11, 1992 , the California Coastal Commission granted MONARCH BAY RESORT INC. Permit 5-92-168 , subject to the to attached conditions, for development consisting of:

-The construction of a 400-key resort hotel and related visitor serving facilities on 30.5 acres.
+The construction of a 400-key resort hotel and related visitor serving facilities. on 30.5 acres.
 This development is part of the Monarch Bay Resort project.
 The proposed development includes restaurants, conference facilities, resort offices, retail space, and 835 Hotel parking spaces.
 The residential portion of the project site will consist of 81 attached units and 5 detached units.
 The hotel site will be integrated with courtyards, gardens, pathways, resort vehicle system, public trails, and other visitor serving uses.
 The trail system will link the hotel grounds to Sea Terrace Community Park and the golf course.
 Grading will consist of 395,000 cubic yards of cut and 45,000 cubic yards of fill.